How to Create an Effective Digital Signage Marketing Strategy

 5) Develop an Alternative Revenue Stream with Advertisements

 On of the great things about digital signage is that is not only a great marketing tool to drive sales and improve customer experience, but it is also a way that you can make an additional source of revenue on top of the increased revenue your marketing gets you in sales.
-When you go with a digital signage solution like Loop, you can integrate advertisements from other brands or companies into your digital signage playlist and actually get paid for doing so!

 How To Develop an Effective Digital Signage Marketing Strategy